Pseudospin-orbit coupling and non-Hermitian effects in the Quantum Geometric Tensor of a plasmonic lattice: Loss dependence of the QGT

 \section{Loss dependence of the QGT}

 We now address the intriguing question of why the Berry curvature becomes locally non-zero in a trivial lattice geometry with no apparent symmetry breaking.
 For that purpose, we clarify the role of losses in our results, and carry out additional simulations of the quantum metric and Berry curvature while varying the imaginary part of the metal permittivity $\epsilon_{m}$ corresponding to the ohmic losses, see Fig.~\ref{fig:lossdep_qgt}.
+By keeping the real part fixed to the physical value $\Re\epsilon_{m}\approx-26.3$ of Au, we do not aim to model any other realistic materials.
 For illustration, we study the evolution of the QGT components at a single point $\mathbf{k}_{0}$ of the Brillouin zone close to the diagonals where the quantum geometric features in Figs.~\ref{fig:qgt_tmatrix}(b)-(e) displayed maximum values (see Fig.~\ref{fig:lossdep_qgt}(a)).

 Fig.~\ref{fig:lossdep_qgt}(b) shows that the Berry curvature $\mathfrak{B}_{xy}$ at the point $\mathbf{k}_{0}$ depends highly on the dissipation losses.
 In particular, manually increasing the value of the metal permittivity beyond $\Im\epsilon_{m}\gtrsim7$ results in a linear increase of the Berry curvature, and a similar dependence is obtained below $\Im\epsilon_{m}\lesssim-9$ (for which gain instead of loss is numerically introduced to the involved TE mode) with opposite sign.
 The Berry curvature is negative but very small for values around $\Im\epsilon_{m}\approx 0$, including the physical value $\Im\epsilon_{m}\approx2.3$ of realistic lossy nanoparticles.
 Overall, the presence of local Berry curvature in $k-$space correlates well with the existence of losses (or gain) in the system.
 The non-trivial emergence of Berry curvature in our square plasmonic lattice is thus a non-Hermitian effect, produced by the time-reversal symmetry breaking through dissipation of the system, rather than induced by the lattice symmetry or its breaking.~Further evidence of this is provided in Ref.~\cite{CuerdaPRL2023}, where setting zero losses in the two-band model therein leads to a zero Berry curvature in every point of the Brillouin zone.